MichalPokorny/anki-decks/README.md

 ==

 Loads cards from human-readable & editable YAML files and imports them into Anki.
-Linkage of YAML with Anki is done via UUIDs.
+Linkage of YAML with Anki is done via Anki note GUIDs.

 Building
 ==